 If you are not fortunate enough to have a church near you that focuses on the teaching of the Word of God, there are many around the country that do and make their teaching available free of charge.
 This website lists many such churches:

-I am not familiar with all of these churches but I do have personal experience with Berachah Church and RB Thieme Junior Bible Ministries.
-Contact either of these ministries and they can get you started on your study of the Word of God.
+I am not familiar with all of these churches but I do have personal experience with Berachah Church, RB Thieme Junior Bible Ministries. and Rev. Joe Griffin .
+Contact any of these ministries and they can get you started on your study of the Word of God.

 You should be able to find a pastor who teaches in a manner pleasing to you.
 If you persist in God’s Word as a believer in Jesus Christ, a life of tremendous love, joy, blessing and service for the Lord awaits you.